top of page

 Long life

-Recently, Germany, w/ its Italian and Polish allies, obtained an agreement authorizing sales beyond 2035 for combustion engine vehicles that use synthetic fuels.
-The EU must now establish a provision to classify vehicles running on e-fuels as carbon neutral.
-Berlin hopes that this legislative process will be completed by Fall/2024 [Le Monde, 2023].
+Recently, Germany, together with its allies Italy and Poland, secured an agreement allowing the sale of combustion engine vehicles beyond 2035, provided they run exclusively on synthetic fuels.
+The European Union must now define a regulatory framework to classify vehicles powered by e-fuels as carbon-neutral.
+Berlin aims for this legislative process to be concluded by autumn 2024 [Le Monde, 2023].

 bottom of page